Frosty515/Custom-Arch/docs/internals.md

 - General purpose registers: it is simply the GPR number
 - Stack: scp is 0, sbp is 1, stp is 2, rest are reserved
-- Control, Flags & IPs: CR0-CR7 are numbers 0-7, FLAGS is 8, I0 is 9, I1 is 0xA, rest are reserved
+- Control, Flags & IPs: CR0-CR7 are numbers 0-7, STS is 8, IP is 9, rest are reserved

-### Instruction ID

-- 8-bit integer that identifies a specific instruction
-- upper 3 bits are type (0 for other, 1 for stack, 2 for ALU, 3 for program flow, 4 for IO, 5-7 are reserved)
-- last 5 bits are number

 ### Argument layout